Introduces an annotation type to the program, which can be used to annotate targeted elements.

 used as a variable type), but are designed to be used primarily for

 annotating elements.
-If a type declares that it implement
+If a type declares that it implements

 an annotation, a warning is issued.